 –

-The previous description happens very rarely in business.
-I come to believe that it may be the highest level of brand positioning, as it plays on the customer’s mind like nothing else.
-So few businesses do it, making it extremely potent if done well.
+The previous point happens very rarely in business.
+I believe that it may be the highest level of brand positioning, as it plays on the customer’s mind like nothing else.

 • • •